|

 Seth said: There is no Roman record of Herod slaughtering the baby boys of a generation.
 The Romans were OBSESSIVE record keepers.

-Netzarim response: Do the Romans have records dating back 2,000 years ago?
+The Refiner's Fire's response to Seth: Do the Romans have records dating back 2,000 years ago?

-Furthermore (according to Secrets of the Dead Sea), on the night of July 19, 64 AD, a fire broke out among the shops lining the Circus Maximus, Rome's mammoth chariot stadium.
+Furthermore (according to PBS's Secrets of the Dead), on the night of July 19, 64 AD, a fire broke out among the shops lining the Circus Maximus, Rome's mammoth chariot stadium.
 In a city of two million, there was nothing unusual about such a fire -- the sweltering summer heat kindled conflagrations around Rome on a regular basis, particularly in the slums that covered much of the city.
 Knowing this, Nero himself was miles away in the cooler coastal resort of Antium.
 Yet this was no ordinary fire.
 The flames raged for six days before coming under control; then the fire reignited and burned for another three.
 When the smoke cleared, ten of Rome's fourteen districts were in ruin.
 The 800-year-old Temple of Jupiter Stator and the Atrium Vestae, the hearth of the Vestal Virgins, were gone.
 Two thirds of Rome had been destroyed.....

 Seth said: Psalm 22:16 is often viewed as a prophesy of the crucifixion; but it's based on a mistranslation of the Hebrew text.

-Netzarim response: Stern's Complete Jewish Bible says: Dogs are all around me, a pack of villains closes in on me like a lion [at] my hands and feet.
+The Refiner's Fire's response to Seth: Stern's Complete Jewish Bible says: Dogs are all around me, a pack of villains closes in on me like a lion [at] my hands and feet.
 In order to understand this, it is necessary to realize there is a difference between the texts.
 The Christian versions say "They pierced my hands and feet", while the Masoretic text says the above.
 The Septuagint has "They pierced my hands and feet," implying the Hebrew word karu in its source text.
 The Masoretic Hebrew text, accepted as standard in traditional Judaism, has k'ari, and the line reads, "Like a lion, my hands and my feet."

 Be that as it may, you need to take it on context.
 Psalm 22 speaks of a man who cries out to God for deliverance from intense persecution.
 There are parallels between the details in Psalm 22 and the details written in the New Testament about Jesus' crucifixion, such as: